abhmul/InstallCUDA-Kerasv2/README.md

 ## Pre-setup

-First you'll need an instance on Ubuntu 16.04 LTS with an Nvidia GPU (p2.xlarge AWS, g2.2xlarge AWS, GPU Google Cloud, etc.) to use with at least 16GB of storage.
+First you'll need an instance on Ubuntu 16.04 LTS with an Nvidia GPU (p2.xlarge AWS, g2.2xlarge AWS, GPU Google Cloud, etc.) to use with at least **20GB of storage**.
 Once you've made it, connect to it and type the following command:

 ```
 git clone https://github.com/abhmul/InstallCUDA-Kerasv2